signalsforgranted/draft-grant-ntp-ntq/draft-grant-ntp-ntq.md

 Internal Server Error (0x2):
  : The server MUST respond with this error if it is unable to respond properly due to an internal condition.

-No Error (0x1023):
+Stream Error (0x3):
- : No error.
-This is used when the connection or stream needs to be closed, but there is no error to signal.
+ : This is used when the connection or stream needs to be closed, but there is no error to signal.

 # Security Considerations